ChuningWang/box_SoG/README.md

 The box model divides the system into 6 boxes (2 layers for each basin) and calculate the volume and salt flux based on a parametrization of salinity.
 Details in:

 Wang, C., 2015.
 Oxygen budgets and productivity estimates in the Strait of Georgia from a continuous ferry-based monitoring system.
-Master¡¯s thesis, The University of British Columbia.
+Master's thesis, The University of British Columbia.

 Li, M., Gargett, A. E. & Denman, K. L. 1999 Seasonal and interannual variability of estuarine circulation in a box model of the Strait of Georgia and Juan de Fuca Strait.
 Atmosphere-Ocean 37, 1-19